1964 Hillingdon London Borough Council election: Background

-These elections were the first to the newly formed borough.
-Previously elections had taken place in the Municipal Borough of Uxbridge, Hayes and Harlington Urban District, Ruislip-Northwood Urban District and Yiewsley and West Drayton Urban District.
-These boroughs and districts were joined to form the new London Borough of Hillingdon by the London Government Act 1963.
+The Municipal Borough of Uxbridge, Hayes and Harlington Urban District, Ruislip-Northwood Urban District, and Yiewsley and West Drayton Urban District were combined to form the Borough of Hillingdon by the London Government Act 1963.
+Thus, these 1964 elections were the first council elections in the borough.

 A total of 162 candidates stood in the election for the 60 seats being contested across 18 wards.
 These included a full slate from the Conservative and Labour parties, while the Liberals stood 33 candidates.
 Other candidates included 5 Independents and 4 Communists.
 There were 10 three-seat wards, 7 four-seat wards and 1 two-seat ward.

 This election had aldermen as well as directly elected councillors.
 Labour got 7 aldermen and the Conservatives 3.

 The Council was elected in 1964 as a "shadow authority" but did not start operations until 1 April 1965.

 Election result

-The results saw Labour gain the new council with a majority of 12 after winning 36 of the 60 seats.
-Overall turnout in the election was 43.4%.
+The results saw Labour gain the new council by a majority of 12 after winning 36 of the 60 seats.
+Overall turnout in the election was 43.4%: 66,115 out of the 152,464 registered electors in Hillingdon London Borough voted.
 This turnout included 769 postal votes.

 Ward results

+In these ward results, voting percentages are expressed as proportions of the total number of registered electors.